turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 ## Suggested re-teaching practice

-When you study event listeners, here are some suggested exercises:

-- Look up what some common event listener types are (you've already seen `click`!)
-- Read up on the [event listener documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
 - Create a codepen with an HTML form that collects to-do list info:  task, priority level, description.
 When the user enters info and submits the form, create a litte "card" of that info and display it on the DOM.
+- Read up on the [event listener documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
+- Explore event bubbling and event delegation using google, youtube and MDN